Ernest Hemingway

 Winner Take Nothing (1933) is a further story collection and To Have and Have Not (1937) is a novel awkwardly stitched together out of two stories and a novella.
 The novel, which mostly follows a fishing boat skipper who's drawn into smuggling between the Florida Keys and Cuba, is also experimental for Hemingway, playing with different narrative styles, shifting points of view and even some stream of consciousness, albeit not always successfully.
 Despite the book's lukewarm reception, it has been made into at least four movies—all with different names—the first of which in 1944 is famous for bringing Humphrey Bogart and Lauren Bacall together, though the 1950 hookup of John Garfield and Patricia Neal under the title The Breaking Point is much closer to the book.

 The Fifth Column (1938) is a play about the Spanish Civil War, written from within the war.
 It may be Hemingway's least satisfying work, both for readers and for the author who complained he should have reworked it as a novel.
-It was published at the time in a volume with what were called his first forty-nine short stories (including two of his most acclaimed stories—"The Snows of Kilimanjaro" and "The Short Happy Life of Francis Macomber"—getting their first book publication).
+At the time it was published in a volume with what were called his first forty-nine short stories (including two of his most acclaimed stories—"The Snows of Kilimanjaro" and "The Short Happy Life of Francis Macomber"—getting their first book publication).

 However, the play was republished posthumously along with four stories of the war, which had not been earlier available in any other collections.
 Although you seldom hear about them, these four are among his best stories and, sharing settings with The Fifth Column, make an effective set.

-Hemingway's greatest work however may be his novel set in the same Spanish war.
-For Whom the Bell Tolls (1940) presents startlingly realistic scenes of conflict and romance, with unforgettable characters in an unforgettable environment.
+Hemingway's greatest work however may be his novel set in the same civil war.
+For Whom the Bell Tolls (1940) presents startlingly realistic scenes of conflict and romance, with unforgettable characters, including strong women, in an unforgettable environment.
 Another Cooper film, this time with Ingrid Bergman, was to follow quickly—one of the better adaptations of Hemingway.

-Across the River and Into the Trees (1950), concerning a disgraced Second World World general reminiscing, was his most negatively reviewed novel, suffering from the lack of a gripping plot or sharp characters.
-But it was Hemingway, to his credit, trying something different once again, a more internal work of reflective middle age, and in recent years the novel has risen in reputation.
+Across the River and Into the Trees (1950), concerning a disgraced Second World War general reminiscing, was his most negatively reviewed novel, suffering from the lack of a gripping plot or sharp characters.
+But it was Hemingway, to his credit, trying something different once again, a more internal work of reflective middle age.
+In recent years the novel has risen in reputation.

 After Hemingway's death in 1961, his works continued to appear, as his unfinished manuscripts were edited and released by his heirs and publishers, along with reorganized collections of earlier works.
 A Moveable Feast (1964) engagingly recounts his Paris years.
 Islands in the Stream (1970) is an unpolished, though often rewarding, novel based partly on his Caribbean exploits.